ck3mp3r/nuop/docs/DEPLOYMENT.md

-# Production Deployment Guide
+# Deployment Guide

-This guide covers best practices for deploying the Nushell Operator in production environments.
+This guide covers deploying the Nushell Operator in production environments, focusing on nuop-specific deployment modes and script permissions.

 ## Deployment Modes